Algeria

 Recommendations

-- Algeria should bring into force its Additional Protocol with the IAEA.
+Algeria should bring into force its Additional Protocol (AP) with the International Atomic Energy Agency (IAEA).